buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/Entities/IfcDistributionPort.md

 For port connections between elements, the RelatingPort is set to a port having FlowDirection=SOURCE and the RelatedPort is set to a port having FlowDirection=SINK.
 For aggregation scenarios, ports on a device may be mapped to aggregated devices within, in which case ports on the outer device indicate a single FlowDirection but have an additional connection internally to a port on an aggregated inner device.
 Refer to IfcUnitaryEquipment for an example.
-* IfcDistributionElement (through IfcRelConnectsPortToElement): For dynamic ports, indicates the containing element.

 Figure 302 illustrates distribution port connectivity.